sqids/sqids-blocklist/README.md

 - `l` → `1`
 - `o` → `0`

-So, if the blacklist contains the word "low", it will also contain these variations: "l0w", "1ow" and "10w".
+So, if the blocklist contains the word "low", it will also contain these variations: "l0w", "1ow" and "10w".

 Other character replacements are not included because they're not that obvious when mixed in IDs.

 Sqids ID matching that will cause a re-run (in order):

-1. If the blacklisted word is <= 3 characters long, it has to match exactly
+1. If the blocklisted word is <= 3 characters long, it has to match exactly
 1. If the word has numbers, then match will happen only if ID starts or ends with that mutated word
 1. Otherwise, only if the word is a substring of ID